edgedb/easy-edgedb/README.md

 - Create an abstract type (like `type IsVampire`) and extend it for `Vampire` and `MinorVampire`.
 Then `can_enter` can have this signature: `function can_enter(vampire: IsVampire, place: HasCoffins) -> str`

-Then we'll give London some coffins, 50 for now.
-Some coffins were destroyed in this chapter but anything over 1 is enough for a vampire so the number isn't too important.
+Overloading the function is probably the easier option, because we wouldn't need to touch the schema.

+Now let's give London some coffins.
+According to the book, our heroes destroyed 29 coffins at Carfax that night, which leaves 21 in London.

 ```
 UPDATE City filter .name = 'London'
   SET {
-    coffins := 50
+    coffins := 21
  };
 ```